Jeon-san/Chemical_Engineering_Stuff-MATLAB-/README.md

 2) NRTL.m is the Themodynamical Model that predicts composition given a temperature and pressure (It uses Raoult's Law to find an initial approximate solution to converge)

 3) Could be optimized furthur by changing the solver to non-symbolic!

+How it works:

+Key in parameters for distillation column ---> Get distillation column temperature and concentration profile!